-Relatively high freeze-up levels were Andres, 1975. experienced in January 1975, and local mitigative measures were again taken, but break-up proved uneventful.
-The report analyzes conditions in considerable detail and attempts to develop predictive relationships for maximum break-up stage.
+Andres, 1975.
+Relatively high freeze-up levels were experienced in January 1975, and local mitigative measures were again taken, but break-up proved uneventful.
+The report analyzes conditions in detail to develop considerable and attempts predictive relationships for maximum break-up stage.